labubuu123/CLiC/README.md

 * 🌐 Loads the CLiC website inside the app.

-* 🔐 Automatically detects and fills in OTP codes.

 * 📩 Reads OTP from notifications and submits it.

 * 🎧 Runs in the background to listen for OTPs.

-* 🔔 Asks for permission to read notifications.

 * ❌ Prevents accidental exits during login.